The Firstborn Over All Creation

 Some have claimed that Paul’s description of Christ as the “firstborn over all creation” means that the Son of God was created — not eternal, not God.
 However, this clearly conflicts with the teachings of the Bible.
 The apostle John clearly designates Christ as the Creator.
 He writes, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made” (John 1:1-3).
 The Savior could not be both the Creator and at the same time a created being.
 The Word of God declares that Christ is divine in the ultimate and absolute sense.

 Therefore, it seems more right to consider the word “firstborn” (Gr. prōtotokos) as a figurative term designating Jesus Christ as first in rank, the expression being drawn from the honor and office held by the first-born in a common family, or, more exactly, the first-born in a royalty.

-It seems more correct, therefore, to regard “prōtotokos” or firstborn as a figurative expression describing Jesus Christ as first in rank, the figure being drawn from the dignity and office held by the firstborn in a human family, or, more precisely, the firstborn in a royal family.
-Christ’s position is unique, authoritative, and absolute.
-He has been entrusted with all prerogatives and authority in heaven and earth.
-Paul emphasizes the position of Christ because he is seeking to meet the arguments of the false teachers, who declared that Christ was created, and who denied His supremacy.
+Christ’s status is distinctive, authoritative, and absolute.
+He has been endowed with all prerogatives and powers in heaven and earth.
+Paul stresses the status of Christ because he is trying to answer the arguments of the false teachers, who taught that Christ was a created being, and who denied His authority.

 In His service,